rrdrake/vvtools/README.md

-The SCIDEV project is currently used to store and share a handful of software development utilities.
+The SCIDEV project is currently used to store and share a few software development utilities.
 Visit the [Wiki](https://gitlab.sandia.gov/rrdrake/scidev/wikis/home) for more documentation.